livecode/livecode-ide/Documentation/guides/LiveCode Data Grid.md

 SetDataOfIndex in conjunction with RefreshIndex is the most efficient way to do this.

+pDataArray["expanded"] is a boolean which determines the state of the row.

+" the short name of the target is "ArrowContracted" is an expression that evaluates to "true" or "false" depending on the target.
+If the "ArrowContracted" graphic is visible and thus clicked on, the expression evaluates to "true" which thus set the row to be in its *expanded* state as per the "FillnData" handler.

+Thus this little snippet effectively toggles the state of the row.

 ### How Can I Speed Up Drawing When "Fixed Row Height" Is False? ###

 When you set the dgProp["fixed row height"] property of a Data Grid to